-You never get a second chance to make a great first impression during your job interview, so having a well-prepared plan is vitally important to increase your chances of landing that dream job.
+You never get a second chance to make a great first impression during your job interview, so knowing how to prepare for a job interview and having a well-prepared plan is vitally important to increase your chances of landing that dream job.

 Interview preparation is the key to success and a well-polished presentation can give you an edge over others whose credentials might just be better than yours.